Notalib/LYT/doc/test-script.md

     - 12: Just at the beginning of a new book chapter, click 'Backwards'.
 Does it begin at the last section of the previous chapter?

-    - 13: Try the above with normally functioning books as well as books known to have problems with overlapping sections, gaps between sections and books which are known to snap off the last bits of text in each segment.

 Special cases for playing: